 The log component allows you to browse your server’s log.
 When an important event occurs in Magic, a log entry will typically be created describing the event.
 Examples of such events are when users are logging in, or errors are occuring in the system for some reasons.
-Below you can see a screenshot of how the log component looks like.

 log.info:Something important happened what:Something importance:High

 In the above example we are creating an “info” type of log entry, and the “Something important happened” will become the item’s sub-type, while the [what] and [importance] parts becomes meta data associated with your log entry.
 If you execute the above Hyperlambda using your dashboard’s “Eval” component you can see your log entry in your “Log” component at the top afterwards.
-There exists 4 types of log entries you can create by default.
+There are 4 types of log entries you can create by default.

 - [log.debug] - These are debug log entries intended for helping you debug your modules and components